6 Tips on Managing Nail Psoriasis

 Nail psoriasis is a form of psoriasis that specifically affects the fingernails and toenails.
 This autoimmune condition prompts the body to produce skin cells at an accelerated rate.
 When these cells build up under the nails, it leads to various changes in the appearance and structure of the nails.

-Nail psoriasis can cause several distinct changes in the nails, including:
+Nail psoriasis can affect any nail, though fingernails are most common.
+It can cause several distinct changes in the nails, including:

 In addition to the visible changes, symptoms of nail psoriasis can include pain and discomfort, especially when the affected nails rub against surfaces or are subjected to pressure.
 The condition can also make it difficult to perform daily tasks, impacting one’s quality of life.

 The exact cause of nail psoriasis is not well understood, but it is known to be an autoimmune disorder.
+Psoriasis disturbs skin turnover, accelerating growth under the nail plate.
+It’s lifelong and may flare due to triggers (stress, injury, infection).
 Genetic factors play a crucial role, and the condition often runs in families.
-Environmental factors, such as stress and injury to the nail, can also trigger or exacerbate the symptoms.
+While no diet cures it, anti‑inflammatory foods (omega‑3s, turmeric, antioxidants) may improve symptoms.
+Avoiding processed sugars, dairy, and gluten may help reduce flare frequency.

 Treatment for nail psoriasis can vary depending on the severity of the condition but typically includes: